gregbeaumont/PowerPopHealth/CDC/README.md

 2. Population Weighted Ultraviolet Irradiance - https://data.cdc.gov/Environmental-Health-Toxicology/Population-Weighted-Ultraviolet-Irradiance-2004-20/h28b-t43q

 <b>Deployment Instructions</b>
 1. For the Azure <b>ARM_CDC</b> template file, change "YOURDATALAKE" to the Account Name of your Azure Data Lake.
 Details here: https://docs.microsoft.com/en-us/power-query/connectors/datalakestorage .
-Deploy Azure ARM Template.
 2. In the <b>CDC PM 2.5 Concentrations All Counties</b> M code file, change "YOUR_DATA_LAKE" to the Account Name for your Azure Data Lake.
 Next, deploy the script to either Power BI Power Query or Power BI DataFlows.
 3. Next deploy the <b>CDC Population-Weighted-UV-Irradiance</b> M code to either Power BI Power Query or Power BI DataFlows using the same method as step #2 above.